Anne-Lot Hoek: Career

 Together with other critics and Indonesia experts, in response to the final conclusion of that investigation, she again advocated in favor of the usage of the term "war crimes" during a special on NPO Radio 1.
 The investigation leader, Frank van Vree, changed his position during the broadcast and believed that they should have spoken of war crimes after all, which in itself became national news again the same day.

 In February 2023 Hoek received her PhD at the University of Amsterdam.
 Since March that year she has been a regular book reviewer at the Historische Boekencast, the podcast of Historisch Nieuwsblad in the Netherlands.
 In June she published an article in NRC Handelsblad together with Ni Made Frischa Aswarini and Ni Ketut Sudiani, who both had supported Hoek on multiple fronts in her research in Bali, in which they together argued for the return of documents from the National Archives to Indonesia.
 A week later a motion was submitted in the House of Representatives for the return of archive documents to Indonesia, which was adopted.
 As a reaction to the political debate in the House of Representatives about the results of the aforementioned ODGOI research, Hoek wrote a critical essay in the De Groene Amsterdammer and she responded in the press to intermediate results.
 She also made a contribution to the exposition and book for De Grote Indonesië tentoonstelling in the Nieuwe Kerk.
 Since July she has been in Namibia and South Africa doing research for her new book.

 Hoek is currently a fellow at the International Institute of Social History in Amsterdam, The Netherlands, where she continued her research on South-Africa and Namibia.

 Importance of research

-The work of Anne-Lot Hoek, was regularly highlighted in De kolonie mept terug ('The Colony Strikes Back', 2024), the reading journey on colonialism and the Indonesian revolution by Adriaan van Dis, who claims to have derived most of his insights from De strijd om Bali, which he calls “ingenious”, “a revelation” and a “mind-blowing” book.
+Her work was regularly highlighted in De kolonie mept terug ('The Colony Strikes Back', 2024), the reading journey on colonialism and the Indonesian revolution by Adriaan van Dis, who claims to have derived most of his insights from De strijd om Bali, which he calls “ingenious”, “a revelation” and a “mind-blowing” book.
 He refers to her as “an important writer” and states "what makes her work innovative - in addition to the many Balinese testimonies - is that she has exposed the connection between violence and colonial politics.
 East Indonesia played a much more important role in the revolution than previously assumed and that is why, among other things, so much violence was used in Bali".
 Up until that point the focus of historians had mainly been on Java.